 - Handle sharp edges safely with gloves and proper storage; deburr edges when possible.

-- Make sure equipment is properly grounded and insulated.
+- Equipment should be properly grounded and insulated.

 - Use good lifting techniques and set up work to avoid awkward postures.